 How do I put my company into Liquidation?

-The process commences with an initial meeting between the directors of the company and a Licenced Insolvency Practitioner.
+The process is relatively straight forward.
+It will commence with an initial meeting between the directors of the company and a Licenced Insolvency Practitioner.

 Time is taken to discuss all the options and possible alternatives available to the directors and company.
 If Liquidation is the agreed route, the directors will sign Notices calling a meeting of shareholders.
 14 clear days’ notice must be given to each shareholder of the meeting, although this notice period can be waived with the consent of 90% of shareholders.